SQream/sqream_docs/installation_guides/pre-installation_configurations.rst

 * Once the BIOS settings have been set, you must install the operating system.

-* A typical SQreamDB installation requires RHEL8.9
+* A SQreamDB installation requires RHEL8.8/8.9

 * Verify the exact RHEL8 version with your storage vendor to avoid driver incompatibility.